Unraveling the Mystery: Is the Sell By Date the Expiration Date?

 • It is not a safety date and does not indicate that the food is unsafe to eat beyond that date.

-• Consuming products after the best by date may result in a decline in quality but not necessarily safety concerns.
+• Consuming products after the best by date may can increase the likelihood of a decline in quality but not necessarily safety concerns.

 Expiration Date